MAD-I-T/magento-actions/README.md

   4. Use as follows `COMPOSER_AUTH: ${{secrets.COMPOSER_AUTH}}` in the action definition.

 ## Use opensearch
+  Issues with opensearch ?
 One may need to use opensearch instead of elasticsearch.
 By adding or replacing elasticsearch service by the following.

       opensearch:
-        image: ghcr.io/mad-i-t/magento-opensearch:2.5.0
+        image: opensearchproject/opensearch:1.2.1
         ports:
           - 9200:9200
-        options: -e="discovery.type=single-node" -e "plugins.security.disabled=true" --health-cmd="curl http://localhost:9200/_cluster/health" --health-interval=10s --health-timeout=5s --health-retries=10
+        options: -e="discovery.type=single-node" -e "plugins.security.disabled=true"  -e "plugins.security.ssl.http.enabled=false" --health-cmd="curl http://localhost:9200/_cluster/health" --health-interval=10s --health-timeout=5s --health-retries=10

-Also replace action input `elasticsearch: 1` with `opensearch: 1` .
+### Issues with elasticsearch and opensearch compatibilities
+Since v3.20 the search engine detection is automatic and depends on your [magento version](https://experienceleague.adobe.com/docs/commerce-operations/installation-guide/system-requirements.html).
+Nonetheless, a service with an alias`opensearch` or `elasticsearch` must be set.

+In many cases, it is recommended to remove inputs such as `elasticsearch: 1` or `opensearch: 1` unless you want to force these params.

+Also, `elasticsearch: 0` or `opensearch: 0`  can be used to forcefully to disable search engine detecting/usage (Not recommended).